invite-networks/dictionary/README.md

-# dictionary
+# Radius Dictionary
-Radius Dictionary Files
+This is a collection of FreeRadius Dictionary files.